geoserver/geoserver/doc/en/developer/source/policies/security.rst

 1. When working with a "triage" or "draft" vulnerability:

-   * Invite reported to participate, they are part of the team addressing the issue,
+   * Invite reporter to participate, they are part of the team addressing the issue,
-   * Give credit to the reporter any anyone else involved using the allocated fields
+   * Give credit to the reporter and anyone else involved using the allocated fields
    * Do not immediately request a CVE, and be sure to confirm the vulnerability (for example with a proof of concept) first.
    * A vulnerability flagged from a dependency scan does not automatically indicate that an exploit is available in GeoServer.
    * For popular concerns (like spring-framework upgrade) add each reporter to same advisory.

-   Be cautious that a security research may only be tasked with reporting the issue, and be unavailable once you have created a CVE.
+   Be cautious that a security researcher may only be tasked with reporting the issue, and be unavailable once you have created a CVE.

 2. Preparing report: